StringerMus/friday-film-club/README.md

 - Newsletter sign-up for automatic email updates

 ## Features

-- Focusing on who this website is for
-- what it is that they want to achieve
-- how your project is the best way to help them achieve these things.

 ### [Nav Bar] ()
 The nav bar always remain fixed and are replicated on at the top of every page for easy navigation for the user on the site to avoid uneeded scrolling and quick navigation.
 The bar has lowered opacity for users to see what is hiding behind the bar.